What are Ice Bath Benefits?

 The benefits your body receives from exercise (considering the gains in muscle mass or endurance) respond to the stress received during a workout.
 Your body kind of says to itself:

 ‘Oh, I’m facing some stress; let me make some changes to the physiology that will ensure that I am better equipped to handle this stress in the future.’
+DocMJ assures you of a no-risk service!
+You get your money back if you don’t qualify for an MMJ card especially if you need it to deal with stress.

 The response includes making you stronger than your gym program aims to increase.

 For your body to receive these benefits, it MUST experience stress.
-With regards to exercise, these stressors are largely inflammatory.
+With regard to exercise, these stressors are largely inflammatory.
 It takes about an hour after the workout for all the beneficial responses to start showing themselves.

 Keep these points in mind.

-Now, like working out, cryotherapy of any sort (there isn’t any research about a bath in particular, but it’s similar to ice water immersion, so I’m going to use immersion) is not good for your body either, it’s extremely stressful, but the benefits of the body’s response outweighs the direct effects of the stress.
+Now, like working out, cryotherapy of any sort (there isn’t any research about a bath in particular, but it’s similar to ice water immersion, so I’m going to use immersion) is not good for your body either, it’s extremely stressful, but the benefits of the body’s response outweigh the direct effects of the stress.

 The cold itself is a hormetic stressor (something that is extremely beneficial to your body but in limited quantities, beyond which it is toxic/harmful) responsible for activating a whole host of anti-inflammatory and anti-oxidant pathways.
 Its benefits specifically include: